Chart Color Schemes

 Educational achievement in Larrakeyah places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Larrakeyah is high, with 48.9% of residents aged 15+ having university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% nationally.
+Larrakeyah's residents aged 15+ have a higher proportion with university qualifications (48.9%) compared to the Northern Territory (27.3%) and Australia (30.4%).
 Bachelor degrees are most common at 29.7%, followed by postgraduate qualifications (14.6%) and graduate diplomas (4.6%).
 Vocational credentials are also prevalent, with 28.5% of residents holding them, including advanced diplomas (11.7%) and certificates (16.8%).
-Educational participation is high, with 32.3% of residents currently enrolled in formal education.
+Educational participation is high, with 32.3% currently enrolled in formal education.

 Frequently Asked Questions - Education